Aerbil/timelock/README.md

 * Don't use key as message, use a symmetric encryption algorithm to encrypt the data with the randomly generated key, time-lock the key, and output encrypted data and time-locked key, like the original algorithm.
 * Inform me on your improved version (I need especially the feature above.).

-#### This project is an improved version of https://github.com/Leoniels/stlp.
+#### This project is unoffical third-party version 0.3 of the project https://github.com/Leoniels/stlp.
 Credits to the original author.
 No part of the original project is guaranteed to be still same.